Lamhamedi Cherradi Kenza.

-Raskolnikov justified his crime by implying that the rich women was so evil, harming, ignorant and ugly, on the other hand he was handsome and intelligent, he had it all except the money so he sees this situation as an injustice.
+Raskolnikov justified his crime by implying that the rich women was evil, harming, ignorant and ugly, on the other hand he was handsome and intelligent, except the money so he sees this situation as an injustice.

-Also Raskolnikov did so much cruelty because to him it really sounded like a fair judgment to impose and just when his judgment didn’t make any sense to him anymore he redeemed himself and turned to the police.
+Also Raskolnikov did so much cruelty because to him it really sounded like a fair judgment to impose. when his judgment didn’t make any sense to him anymore he redeemed himself and turned to the police.

-Life Lesson: Nobody should be excluded from the circle of sympathy, even the most cruel ones because just like us they are fighting their own battle.
+Life Lesson: Nobody should be excluded from the circle of sympathy, even the cruelest ones because just like us they are fighting their own battle.